Lift Up My Soul: 15 Days of Prayer with Saint Elizabeth Ann Seton

-Saint Elizabeth Ann Seton was no ordinary woman.
-Her love of God, her commitment to the Church, and her desire to follow God’s will, whatever the cost, were all extraordinary.
+St. Elizabeth Ann Seton’s love of God, her commitment to the Church, and her desire to follow God’s will, whatever the cost, were all extraordinary.
 Yet, at the same time, her letters reveal that as a mother, she still experienced the most ordinary joys and the most ordinary struggles.

 At the same time, Elizabeth wasn’t immune to the daily trials of mothering.
 “My companions talk so fast, they confuse my brain,” she confided in one letter.
 She also fretted about her “saucy boys” who “almost master me” and anxiously sought advice from a friend about Anna Maria’s stubborn will and bad temper, declaring that her daughter “despite all my endeavors is past my management.”

 As the years passed, however, nothing concerned Elizabeth so much as her children’s relationship with God and the state of their souls.
 During the months leading up to her conversion to Catholicism, what concerned her most was the children.
 “I must answer for my children in judgment, whatever faith I lead them to,” she explained.
 After her conversion, she delighted in her three daughters’ ready acceptance of the faith, but feared for her sons, whose friends mocked the Church.
 In order to protect them from bad influences, she sent them off to one of the only two Catholic boarding schools for boys in the United States at the time: Georgetown University.

 For as much as Elizabeth wanted to safely shepherd her children into heaven, though, she also recognized, as they grew, that they had their own path to walk, and that all the blows life dealt them were a necessary part of that journey.
 “May they fight it out as their Mother did before them, looking to Providence and beyond the grave . . .
 Well, I hope they will be punished by disappointments and adversity till they do.”